| | |

 emulate a standard serial port, and you will need to find and

 configure the comport and baud rate, as below.
+If your

 computer has only USB inputs available and your GPS outputs in